 SAT The adjacent teeth and/or restorations are free from damage.
-ACC Damage to adjacent tooth/teeth can be removed with polishing without adversely altering the ACC shape of the contour and/or contact.
+ACC Damage to adjacent tooth/teeth can be removed with polishing without adversely altering the shape of the contour and/or contact.
 SUB Damage to adjacent tooth/teeth requires recontouring which changes the shape and/or position of the contact.
-DEF There is gross damage to adjacent tooth/teeth which requires a restoration.
-CONDITION OF SIMULATED GINGIVA The simulated gingiva is free from damage or there is tissue damage that is consistent with the
+DEF

+CONDITION OF SIMULATED SOFT TISSUE/GINGIVA/SHROUD

-SAT The simulated gingiva is free from damage or there is tissue damage that is consistent with the procedure.
-SUB There is iatrogenic damage to the simulated gingiva that is inconsistent with the procedure.
-DEF There is gross iatrogenic damage to the simulated gingiva inconsistent with the procedure and pre- existing condition of the soft tissue.
+SAT The simulated tissue is free from damage or there is tissue damage that is consistent with the procedure.
+SUB There is iatrogenic damage to the simulated tissue that is inconsistent with the procedure.
+DEF There is gross iatrogenic damage to the simulated tissue inconsistent with the procedure and pre- existing condition of the soft tissue.